 For years we have used headlamps to light our adventures, work, and projects.
 Unfortunately every traditional headlamp has one common problem – tunnel vision or a narrow beam of visibility.
 The ONE80 solves that problem by eliminating the possibility of tunnel vision.
 The Patent Pending 180 degree light allows you to naturally use your eyes the way you use them during the day, with your peripheries.
 This eliminates the need to precariously turn your head to see, and opens you to a full peripheral perspective in the dark.
-What’s included: 20 LED Illumination Band Headband 1800 mAh Lithium Battery Pack (2 included with Halo X) Micro USB Charge Cord Proudly funded on Kickstarter.
+What’s included: 20 LED Illumination Band, Headband, 1800 mAh Lithium Battery Pack and Micro USB Charge Cord Proudly funded on Kickstarter.

 So light you’ll forget you have it on.
 At only 3.3 oz (including the 1.5 oz battery pack) the ONE80 Light is adventure ready.
 There are no protruding plastic pieces or parts that stick out from your body.
 The lightweight and flexible fit makes wearing it hardly noticeable.